 Asbestos occurs naturally in the environment around the world, including Central and Northern California.
 The term asbestos refers to several varieties of mineral fibers that are mined and processed for commercial uses around the world.
 Because asbestos fibers are microscopic, lightweight, and are extremely resistant to heat and chemicals, asbestos became a valued building material throughout the 1900s.
 It has been used extensively in insulation products and for providing fire resistance to buildings.
 After the late 1970s, asbestos became widely recognized as a serious health hazard.
 The term Regulated Asbestos-Containing Material (RACM) refers to materials containing more than one percent asbestos and asbestos that is either friable (can be crumbled, pulverized, or reduced to powder by hand pressure), or non-friable that have become or are likely to become friable (airborne) through the use of tools, work practices, or the forces expected to act on the materials in the course of demolition or renovation operations.

-Please submit all asbestos related questions to firstname.lastname@example.org
+Please submit all asbestos questionnaires, notifications and related questions to firstname.lastname@example.org

 Asbestos Abatement Information